henriquedanc/camel-k-adapters/DeployJsonSocket.md

 # Deploying Json Socket Adapter

 This assumes that the Kubernetes cluster is already up and running, and kubectl and kamel can successfully communicate with the cluster.
-This integration uses a kafka-config configmat that was created in a previous step.
+This integration uses a kafka-config configmap that was created in a previous step.
 If you didn't do it, go back and create that now

 - Create the integration configuration